ansible/ansible-documentation/docs/docsite/rst/installation_guide/intro_installation.rst

 Ansible's community packages are distributed in two ways:

-* ``ansible-core``: a minimalist language and runtime package containing a set of :ref:`builtin modules and plugins<https://docs.ansible.com/ansible/latest/collections/ansible/builtin/index.html>`_.
+* ``ansible-core``: a minimalist language and runtime package containing a set of `builtin modules and plugins<https://docs.ansible.com/ansible/latest/collections/ansible/builtin/index.html>`_.
 * ``ansible``: a much larger "batteries included" package, which adds a community-curated selection of :ref:`Ansible Collections <collections>` for automating a wide variety of devices.

 Choose the package that fits your needs.